Karmak23/licorn/docs/daemon/index.rst

 	PeriodicThreadsCleaner
 		Watches for dead or terminated threads and wipe them from memory.
 The job is accomplished every :term:`licornd.threads.wipe_time` seconds, and 30 seconds after the daemon started.
 The start value is fixed and non-negociable, while the cycle period is customizable via the sus-named configuration directive.

+	QueuesEmptyer
+		Periodically (delay configured via :term:`licornd.threads.wipe_time` too) empties all network queues, when daemon :term:`network features are disabled <licornd.network.enabled>`.
+This thread exists not to waste system resources, because the queues still needs to be created for the Machines part to continue working.

 Internals
 =========